Bilevel Autoresearch: Meta-Autoresearching Itself: Introduction

 This raises a natural question: \emph{can an outer loop perform that same design step---reading code, identifying bottlenecks, writing new code---autonomously?}

-We answer this question affirmatively (\cref{fig:concept}).
+We provide an initial affirmative demonstration (\cref{fig:concept}).
 We present \textbf{\methodname{}}, a bilevel framework with two nested loops: the \emph{inner loop} optimizes the task (proposing hyperparameter changes, training, evaluating, keeping or discarding); the \emph{outer loop} optimizes how the inner loop searches, by reading its code, identifying bottlenecks, generating new Python mechanisms, and injecting them at runtime.
-Both loops use the same LLM---any improvement comes from the bilevel \emph{architecture}, not from a more capable model.
+Both loops use the same LLM, although the outer loop consumes additional inference and wall-clock budget; any improvement comes from the bilevel \emph{architecture}, not from a more capable model.

+The central object is the mechanism, not the particular representation used in this implementation.
+We use Python code injection because code is explicit, executable, and easy to validate before activation.
+More generally, skills, prompts, workflows, scripts, evaluators, curricula, domain principles, world-model assumptions, and memory schemas can also serve as carriers of mechanisms that alter future agent behavior. \methodname{} therefore targets mechanism-level self-improvement: improving how an agentic loop generates, evaluates, selects, and revises future changes, not only improving a one-off artifact.

+This framing also suggests a recursive bootstrapping path.
+If Level~2 discovers mechanisms that improve Level~1, the same discovery principle can in principle be applied to the meta-level loop itself.
+This paper empirically studies the first bilevel step---an outer loop improving an inner loop---and leaves full recursive self-application to future work.

 We evaluate the framework on Karpathy's GPT pretraining benchmark with a controlled four-group ablation (\cref{sec:methods}).